GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 ....

 Of course, "you win" isn't a win.
 Writing and poetry has only been played with a chapter from Carl's new writing.
 The Great Seal Eagle points to the olive branch, and Carol hasn't used lecturing very much / diplomacy very much.
 She turns to the man who uses the arrows and aggression of the Great Seal eagle first.
 He was reading books like a Walter White man of science and electronics, not spiritual storytelling and Joyce / Carol's books / etc. So that's likely the focus of the next season.
 Creating new laws and conventions of a "liberated" humanity, the culture of the Rebels against the Empire hive mind.

+&nbsp;

+&nbsp;

+&nbsp;

+# Ending of Season

+American Brinkmanship.
+Shipping relationship of an aggressive man to Carol's circle.
+New Mexico holy lands of the atomic bomb creation by mankind.
+Planetary defense rebels programming.

+Carol hasn't done the Halloween Germany reformation, maybe she will work on that and use an EMP to sever the hive mind / non-destructive space explosion to break the radio signals.

+Vince Gilligan has gone out of his way to assert that the story is about Carol being a good person.
+So injecting individual Troubadour year 1210 free love against the Roman Empire West Gate gatekeeping I think is the deep story here.
+Elvis music has been cooking on the side burner, and the Elvis artwork core has excellent thinking and communications talent with the hive mind.
+A true ambassador.
+And Elvis USA Rock and Roll can save our mortal soul if Carol brings that into the Trinity of those making The Stand against the Roman Levant mythos empire.

+New Mexico electromagnetic bomb, with the airwaves of wireless F.M.
+Radio.
+The Day the Music of the Hive Mind Died and Good old Elvis rose from the dead like Tim Finnegan!
+Rumors of Elvis not being dead is huge American mythos.
+Helen is dancing in her grave to James Joyce's writings!
+Go Carol, go!
+The marching band refused to yield, what is the yield on that Trinity Test New Mexico Electromagnetic Pulse music device?

+OPERA_A Carol still remembers maybe she can make those people dance.
+But February 15, 2025 WGA Vince Gilligan speech made me shiver about how bad the social media cesspool was.
+Something touched me deep inside, the day the Pluribus Great Seal metaphors died. https://www.youtube.com/watch?v=PRpiBpDy7MQ
+63,477,337 views November 10, 2021 - did *you write* the book of Love, Carol?
+If The Bible is reformed?
+Now do you believe in Rock Music, Carol?
+Can you teach the hive mind how to dance real slow?
+Fallout shelter, bomb lyric.